-Economic and other factors beyond the District's control, such as economic recession, deflation of land values, a relocation out of the District or financial difficulty or bankruptcy by one or more major property taxpayers, or the complete or partial destruction of taxable property caused by, among other eventualities, earthquake, flood, fire or other natural disaster, could cause a reduction in the assessed value within the District and necessitate a corresponding increase in the annual tax rate.
+Economic and other factors beyond the District's control, such as economic recession, deflation of property values, outbreaks of disease, a relocation out of the District or financial difficulty or bankruptcy by one or more major property taxpayers, or the complete or partial destruction of taxable property caused by, among other eventualities, earthquake, flood, fire, drought or other natural disaster, could cause a reduction in the assessed value within the District and necessitate a corresponding increase in the annual tax rate.
 See "PROPERTY TAXATION - Assessed Valuations - Factors Relating to Increases/Decreases in Assessed Value."
-See also below under the heading "Disclosure Regarding COVID-19 Pandemic."
+See also below under the heading "--Disclosure Regarding COVID-19 Pandemic."